sh3ngsh3ng/Project-1/README.md

 **Eat What?** provides convenience of food finding within walkable distance.
 You can search for a particular food as well as get recommendations of what's good near you too!

-So the next time your friend ask you "eat what?", refer them to us!
+The next time when "eat what?" come across your mind, let us help!

 ### Quickstart
 - Application link: